Trigger Validation

 When writing code

 While developing trigger software, the developer would typically run a single test of their choice corresponding the most to what they are changing.
-For example, if you are developing muon triggers, you would most likely run a muon slice build test running on a signal (ttbar) MC sample, test_trig_mc_v1Dev_slice_muon_build.py.
+For example, if you are developing muon triggers, you would most likely run a muon signature build test running on a signal (ttbar) MC sample, test_trig_mc_v1Dev_slice_muon_build.py.
 In order to do this, simply type in the script name and hit Enter.
 Tab auto-completion is available since the tests are installed in the release.
-For example:

-asetup Athena,main,latest
+asetup Athena,24.0,latest

-source your-build-dir/architecture-tag/setup.sh
+source x86_64-el9-gcc13-opt/setup.sh

 test_trig_mc_v1Dev_slice_muon_build.py